nak/pytest_mproc/docsrc/index.rst

 session-level fixture;  in other words, you can think of a session as a per-process concept, with one session-level fixture per process.
 This is often not obvious to test developers.
 Many times, a global fixture is needed, with a single instantiation across all processes and tests.
 An example might be setting up a single test database.
+(NOTE: when running on more than one machine, also see 'node-level' fixtures discussed below)

 To achieve this, *pytest_mproc* adds a new scope: 'global'.
 Behind the scenes, the system uses pythons *multiprocessing* module's BaseManager to provide this feature.
 This is mostly transparent to the developer, with one notable exception.
-In order to communicate a fixture globally across multiple *Process* es, the object returned (or yielded) from a globally scoped fixture must be Picklable.
+In order to communicate a fixture globally across multiple *Process* es, the object returned (or yielded) from a globally scoped fixture must be 'picklable'.

 The 'global' scope is a level above 'session' in the hierarchy.
 That means that globally scoped fixtures can only depend on other globally scoped fixtures.